patrikis-angelos/SlackBot/README.md

 ## Acknowledgments

-- Hat tip to Microverse for their `README` template.
+- To Microverse for their `README` template.
+- To Slack for their awesome documentation
+- To OpenWeatherMap.org for their API
+- To dblock for his slack-ruby-bot gem

 ## 📝 License